PulseBeamDev/pulsebeam-core/js/README.md

 * Set <APP_ID> and <APP_SECRET> with your credentials obtained from PulseBeam.
 * PeerClaims specify the peer's group and ID within your application.
-* FirewallClaims define which peers this peer can connect to.
+* PeerPolicy define which peers this peer can connect to.
 * createToken generates a JWT token based on the provided claims and expiration time.
 * Respond to your client's request with the generated JWT token, group ID, and peer ID.